 AEMO has substantially contributed to the joint efforts to research, develop, and specify the reform.
-Access settlement is a critical part OFA, and while it has not been fully specified, AEMO considers access settlement would function as intended.
+Access settlement is a critical part of OFA, and AEMO considers access settlement would function as intended.

 The TOR requested AEMO champion an early introduction of access settlement, introducing it ahead of other parts of the reform, either nationally or regionally.
-This was motivated by an expectation that access settlement alone, by pricing marginal generation locally, might achieve relatively low cost efficiency gains through more efficient dispatch.
+This was motivated by an expectation that access settlement alone, by pricing marginal generation locally, might achieve relatively low cost gains through more efficient dispatch.